Your Expert Guide

 Donna Kyle and her husband are members of River Crest Country Club and are quick to tout the Rivercrest neighborhood's proximity to Fort Worth's Cultural District, Northside, and downtown area.

 "Rivercrest is a great neighborhood for families, and especially golfers!" she says.
 "People greet you with a smile and live an active lifestyle.
 With easy access to downtown and the Trinity Trails, this area is a great location for young couples, families, and those interested in immersing themselves in Fort Worth."

 Donna Kyle offered up a few of her personal favorites about life in Rivercrest.
 Here's her guide to the area:

 Donna Kyle's absolute favorite place to dine is Paris 7th, where the classic French cuisine reminds her of the year she lived in France.
 "My favorite small plate is the foie gras de canard au torchon," she says.

 Roy Pope Grocery is her favorite place to grab a quick bite with friends, thanks to its comfortable, trendy atmosphere.
 "It has a fabulous gourmet deli, serving specialty coffees, wine, and beer," Donna Kyle says.
 "I can always count on fresh fruit from the produce section or a select Angus steak for the grill.
-The staff always has a friendly word for those of us who stop in."
+The staff is especially friendly and always so helpful."

 Where to play

 River Crest Country Club offers much more than just a round of golf.
 "I always feel pampered by the staff, whether I’m hosting a special event or enjoying refreshments from the 1911 Lounge," she says.
-"Tuesday night is fried chicken night, and it's always well attended by Rivercrest families."
+"Tuesday night is fried chicken night, and it is well attended by Rivercrest families."

 What to see